neirocca sound-first music theory

 Metronome and Musical Feel

-Practice with the built-in Metronome
+Drill your timing with the Metronome

 Try With Sound